paulkarpenko/us-code-ui/uscode/title-02-the-congress/chapter-024-congressional-accountability.md

 #### Effective Date of 2004 Amendment
 Pub.
 L. 108–349, § 1(b), Oct.
 21, 2004, 118 Stat.
 1389, provided that: “The amendment made by subsection (a) [amending this section] shall apply with respect to individuals serving on the Board of Directors of the Office of Compliance on or after September 30, 2004.”

-#### Appointment of Members of Board of Directors of Office of Compliance [now Office of Congressional Workplace Rights]
+#### Appointment of Members of Board of Directors of Office of Congressional Workplace Rights
 Pub.
 L. 115–19, § 1(a), (b), Apr.
 3, 2017, 131 Stat.
 84, provided that: “(a) Appointment of Members.—“(1) Members replacing members whose terms expire in march 2017.—Notwithstanding the first sentence of section 301(e) of the Congressional Accountability Act of 1995 ([2 U.S.C.
 1381(e)](https://uscode.house.gov/view.xhtml?req=granuleid:USC-prelim-title2-section1381/e&num=0&edition=prelim)), of the members of the Board of Directors of the Office of Compliance [now Office of Congressional Workplace Rights] who are appointed to replace the 3 members whose terms expire in March 2017—“(A) one shall have a term of office of 3 years; and “(B) 2 shall have a term of office of 4 years,“as designated at the time of appointment by the persons specified in section 301(b) of such Act ([2 U.S.C.
 1381(b)](https://uscode.house.gov/view.xhtml?req=granuleid:USC-prelim-title2-section1381/b&num=0&edition=prelim)). “(2) Members replacing members whose terms expire in may 2017.—In accordance with the first sentence of section 301(e) of the Congressional Accountability Act of 1995 ([2 U.S.C.
 1381(e)](https://uscode.house.gov/view.xhtml?req=granuleid:USC-prelim-title2-section1381/e&num=0&edition=prelim)), the members of the Board of Directors of the Office of Compliance [now Office of Congressional Workplace Rights] who are appointed to replace the 2 members whose terms expire in May 2017 shall each have a term of office of 5 years. “(b) Service of Current Members.—Notwithstanding the second sentence of section 301(e) of the Congressional Accountability Act of 1995 ([2 U.S.C.
 1381(e)](https://uscode.house.gov/view.xhtml?req=granuleid:USC-prelim-title2-section1381/e&num=0&edition=prelim)) or section 3 of the Office of Compliance Administrative and Technical Corrections Act of 2015 (Public Law 114–6; [2 U.S.C.
 1381](./chapter-024-congressional-accountability.md#section-1381) note)—“(1) an individual serving as a member of the Board of Directors of the Office of Compliance [now Office of Congressional Workplace Rights] whose term expires in March 2017 may be reappointed to serve one additional term at the length designated under paragraph (1) of subsection (a), but may not be reappointed to any additional terms after that additional term expires; and “(2) an individual serving as a member of the Board of Directors of the Office of Compliance [now Office of Congressional Workplace Rights] whose term expires in May 2017 may be reappointed to serve one additional term at the length referred to in paragraph (2) of subsection (a), but may not be reappointed to any additional terms after that additional term expires.”

 Pub.
 L. 114–6, § 3, Mar.
 20, 2015, 129 Stat.
 82, provided that: “Notwithstanding section 301(e)(1) of the Congressional Accountability Act of 1995 ([2 U.S.C.
 1381(e)(1)](https://uscode.house.gov/view.xhtml?req=granuleid:USC-prelim-title2-section1381/e/1&num=0&edition=prelim)), any individual serving as a member of the Board of Directors of the Office of Compliance [now Office of Congressional Workplace Rights] as of February 28, 2015, may be appointed to serve for one additional term of 2 years.”